 Scientists have it in for television.
 On the surface, television seems to be a big, bad creature that corrupts youth.
 Promising athletes are transformed into immobile, morbidly obese balls of flesh.
 Courtesy of Showtime, kind, compassionate children become violent, sex-crazed lunatics.
 If your kid is typical, television plays a big part in their life, so pay attention.

-, television is destroying our families.
+According to a study in the October 2009 issue of Child Development, television is destroying our families.
 Here is the press release:

 A new study looks for the first time at the effect of background TV on interactions between parents and young children.
 Using an experimental design, researchers found that when a TV was on, both the quantity and quality of interactions between parents and children dropped.
 This study challenges the common assumption that background TV doesn't affect very young children if they don't look at the screen.